 9. Design for people

-It's important to remember that landscape design is for the benefit of people.
+It's important to remember that landscape design is primarily for the benefit of people.
 High-traffic urban locations typically require more hardscape materials and areas for social interaction.
-Places like plazas, college campuses, retail centers and transit stations need to accommodate both pedestrian and vehicle traffic.
-Parks, decorative courtyards and country clubs, on the other hand, typically benefit from more natural greenspaces.
+Plazas, college campuses, retail centers, and transit stations need to accommodate both pedestrian and vehicle traffic.
+Contrastingly, parks, decorative courtyards, and country clubs benefit from more natural greenspaces.